elvissteinjr/DesktopPlus/assets/readme.txt

 -
 Input simulated by Desktop+ is subject to User Interface Privilege Isolation (UIPI), see the Elevated Mode section for a workaround.

+Overlay is no longer visible:
+-
+There are several settings controlling overlay visibility and position.
+Check if they are not set to unexpected values.
+Loading the Default overlay profile also works as a quick way to restore the initial overlay state.

 License